 Getting there

-By car: the best way to travel to Jeju is by car.
+- By car: the best way to travel to Jeju is by car.
 You can rent a car easily directly from the airport.
-We recommend using Trazy to rent a cheaper car (exclusively for foreigner).
+We recommend using Trazy to rent a cheaper car (exclusively for foreigners).
 Check it out here.
 Just make sure to have your international driving license when driving in Korea.

 There are many parking spaces just before starting the trail.